bsubei/SoftwareTestingTutorial/SoftwareTestingTutorial.md

 # GoogleTest Tutorial

 ## Note about compatibility
 While GoogleTest should work fine with Windows, I don't have the time nor the interest to include Windows in this tutorial.
 Just use a Linux or Mac machine to follow along.
 It'll be good for you (need to learn how to use the terminal).
+This tutorial uses `Make` and `Makefile`s to build GoogleTest files, but advanced users can probably figure out other ways (like `CMake`).

 ## Project folder structure and files
  - SoftwareTestingTutorial (root project folder)